Is time the real line?: Conclusion

 Unfortunately, we fall here in a particular void: the arrow of time was constructed first as $\mathds{Q}(s)$ and extended by mathematical completion to $\mathds{R}(s)$.
 Given two events, say $e_1$ and $e_2$, we will always measure a rational $\delta t(e_1, e_2)$.
 Since the pair of events has already elapsed, it is no longer possible to find $e$ such that $e_1 \prec e \prec e_2$.
 We may reproduce events $e'_1$ and $e'_2$ with the same time lapse as the one defined by $e_1$ and $e_2$, and a third event $e'$ satisfying $e'_1 \prec e' \prec e'_2$.
 However, we can never be sure if there is any hole in between $e_1$ and $e_2$ as time keeps flowing.
 Compared to the static case, as in \cite{sen_1999}, one can always return to a particular segment in order to analyse its ``experimental'' topological structure.
-Despite this fact, we have another argument in favor of accepting time as the real line: the well consolidated laws of physics, which are translated in terms of differential equations, being time considered a topological space where one can always send $\delta t \rightarrow 0$ at will.
-Trying to falsify one of these laws is equivalent to disrupting with time being parametrized by $\mathds{R}(s)$.
-The corresponding laws have systematically been tested, keeping its validity.
-Thus, according to K. Popper's criterion, it remains to us to accept it so far.
-In other words, the answer to the paper's title is yes, at least, up until now.
+Despite this fact, that is, the completion (as a pure mathematical operation) of the arrow of time, the question whether we may characterize it as $\mathds{R}(s)$ is presently unknown.
+There are other possible number systems that may as well be used to do the job of modeling empirical reality.
+The interested reader may find a compelling discussion in \cite{matt.visser}.

 During the development of our main result discussed above, we have also exposed the space-time topological structure.
 Figure \ref{arrow} indicates a foliation, under our description of fiber bundles.
 This fact was lightly introduced at the end of Section \ref{sec5}.
 In the pre-relativistic context, the time interval topology was closely related to the causal structure.
 Curiously enough, in this case, the topology is non-Hausdorff.
 Moreover, it can be noticed that the subspace topology generated on hyperplanes of simultaneous events is the trivial topology, since given a hyperplane $\{t\}\times\mathds{E}^3$, its subspace topology is $U\cap\{t\}\times\mathds{E}^3$, where $U$ is open in the time interval topology.
 Thus, the topology induced on the hyperplane of simultaneous events is $\mathcal{T}_{induced}=\{\emptyset,\{t\}\times\mathds{E}^3\}$, which is the trivial topology.
 It may be unwanted from the physical point of view, but that is what we can do with the little physical structure we considered the pre-relativistic space-time to have.
 By the way, nothing prevents us from considering the Euclidean topology on $\mathds{E}^3$, since it is another topological space that is somehow glued to every time value under the fiber bundle description.
 We are compromised with physical implications that come solely due to time considerations.
 For physical considerations concerning space, we must introduce physical concepts to induce a physical topology on this submanifold, which could very well be the Euclidean topology.
 For more details, see the first chapter on \cite{arnold_mathematical_1989}.